superDross/dotfiles/README.md

 # *. files*

-These config files are intended to be utilised within an \*buntu xfce4 environment.
+These config files are intended to be utilised within an Manjaro i3 environment.

 ## Installation
 ```sh